 And now, let’s start by joining Safari Morning Tour.

 Safari Morning Tour

-One of the benefits of this tour is that you start early (around 7:30 am).
-The tour starts before the Safari is open to the public, while it is still not too hot.
+One of the benefits of this tour is that you start early (around 7:30).
+The tour starts before the Safari is open to the public while it is still not too hot.
 And the animals are more active.
-But before buying tickets, if you do not know Hebrew, check at what language the guided tour will be (our tours were in Hebrew).
+But before buying tickets, if you do not know Hebrew, check out what language the guided tour will be in (our tours were in Hebrew).

 In the Open Area

 Last week we attended such a tour.
 We started by riding the train into the open area.
 That is the time when they are feeding the animals.